Skip links

 Crane is extensively used in the construction sector to transport loading/unloading goods, in the production company to assemble heavy machinery, etc. If mounted and correctly used, the cranes make service simpler and safer.
 However, even as technologies and risk perception have improved dramatically in terms of protection, safety still requires improvement.

 Safety and health personnel helping the construction sector need to provide sufficient instruction and information on accessible crane safety equipment and methods to ensure that these tools are used successfully.
 There are a few common crane hazards that happen repeatedly.
-Employers should educate workers about crane hazards and take all precautionary measures.
+Employers should educate workers about crane hazards and take all precautionary measures in light of the OSHA rigging standards.
 Following is the list and details of common hazards,

 Crane failures can be devastating, but they can be avoided as well.
 From initial preparation through pre-operation checks, managers are responsible for enforcing protective strategies and arming workers with the skills and tools they need to keep healthy at work.